heldrida/reactatouille-boilerplate/README.md

 # Reaclux Boilerplate

-A React Redux Webpack Gulp Sass Boilerplate
+A React Redux Webpack Gulp Sass Mocha Enzyme Chai Boilerplate

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Clone the repository to your local environment, install any dependencies and install the packages.
-Run the development command to start a local server, run the build command to create a new version for release.
+Run the development command to start a local server, run the test command to run unit tests and the build command to create a new version for release.

 ### Prerequisities